 Third, personal greed may have also played a role in Kieft’s permission to the English to establish Flushing.
 The Director-General had a notorious reputation for corruption.
 Almost immediately after his arrival, New Amsterdamers were complaining that nothing got done at the town hall unless the Director-General or his friends got some payoff.
 The local pastor Everadus Bogardus denounced the corruption and arbitrary rule of the local government.
 Kieft responded by having cannons fired outside the church while Bogardus preached.
 He complained to the Company that the pastor was a dangerous liberal against commercial interests.

 The Company recalled both men.
-Perhaps, Krieft decided to make some last minute money by granting a charter for a Flushing settlement.
-We don’t have any concrete evidence of such a corruption; most corruption in history goes unproven in courts of law controlled by the corrupt.
+Perhaps, Krieft decided to make some last-minute money by granting a charter for a Flushing settlement.
+We don’t have any concrete evidence of such corruption; most corruption in history goes unproven in courts of law controlled by the corrupt.
 We should at least be reflective that religious liberty in early America might have been bought by filthy lucre.
-Even today, around the world, religious people live out their faith because of some deal that they had to make with authoritarian, corrupt governments.
+Even today, around the world, religious people live out their faith because of some deals that they had to make with authoritarian, corrupt governments.
 Vice is parasitic to virtue.

 One of the great tragedies of New Amsterdam is that it early lost a genuine hero of faith when Pastor Bogardus to Amsterdam was recalled with the unpopular Kieft.
 Bogardus fought corruption, stood up for the rights of Africans, and was a theological conservative with a temperate treatment of religious dissidents.
 Their ship taking them back to Holland went down, taking under both the saint and the sinner.